corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/notary/installing-jpa.md

 {{< /tabs >}}

-If the Corda Database Management Tool’s `dry-run` mode is used, the `databasechangelog` and `databasechangeloglock` tables must already exist and the database user would need read and write permissions.
+If the Corda database management tool’s `dry-run` mode is used, the `databasechangelog` and `databasechangeloglock` tables must already exist and the database user would need read and write permissions.
 If the tool’s `execute-migration` mode is used, the database user would require schema modification rights.
-For more information, see [Corda Database Management Tool]({{< relref "../node/operating/node-database.md#database-management-tool" >}}).
+For more information, see [Corda database management tool]({{< relref "../node/operating/node-database.md#database-management-tool" >}}).

 ### Database users